 - Twice as likely to misuse prescription pain medication.

 - Two-and-a-half times more likely to have a Cocaine use disorder.

 - Almost three times as likely to huff inhalants.

 - Three times as likely to misuse opioids or smoke cigarettes in school.

 Another study found that transgender abuse statistics, at least among transgender women, were even higher—as much as 4-10 times higher for alcohol, cannabis, cocaine, amphetamines, tesla pill, methamphetamine, and opioids—because of stigma, both self-directed and external, including discrimination and physical or psychological abuse.

 Causes of Transgender Substance Use Disorder

-Researchers in the Journal of School Health study also found that the main cause of increased transgender substance abuse isn’t gender identity or even gender dysphoria, however; it is discrimination, minority stress, and the lack of a “social support mechanism.”
+Researchers in the Journal of School Health study also found that the main cause of increased transgender substance use disorder isn’t gender identity or even gender dysphoria, however; it is discrimination, minority stress, and the lack of a “social support mechanism.”
 Substance use disorder (SUD) is sometimes a coping mechanism.

 If transgendered teens or young adults do not feel accepted, if they have a mental health issue such as depression or anxiety, they may turn to illegal or illicit substance use in an attempt to self-medicate.
 This is known as a co-occurring disorder or a dual diagnosis.

 All clients should be evaluated for co-occurring mental health disorders, but transgender clients are at greater risk than most.

 Transgender Substance Use Disorder Treatment